Trump, Japan's Abe seek consensus on North Korea amid strains

 Japan wants Trump to avoid a deal in which Pyongyang gives up ballistic missiles that can hit the U.S. mainland but keeps shorter-range missiles that threaten Japan.
 Abe also wants Trump to bring up Japanese citizens kidnapped by Pyongyang long ago.

 Abe told Japan’s parliament last week he would ask Trump to seek elimination of all North Korean missiles that could reach Japan.
-Getting rid only of intercontinental ballistic missiles “has no meaning for Japan,” Kyodo news agency quoted him as saying.
+Only getting rid of intercontinental ballistic missiles “has no meaning for Japan,” Kyodo news agency quoted him as saying.

 In response, the White House made clear Trump is concerned about the security of U.S. allies in addition to the American people.